opencomputeproject/SAI-Challenger/docs/sai_clients.md

 ```

 ### Adding new SaiClient
-To add new SaiClient implementation - just inherit it from `saichallenger.common.sai_client.sai_client.SaiClient` and
-implement it's abstract methods.
-After that register it at `SaiClient.build`.
-If you have to use your own SaiClient config -
-see section below
+To add new SaiClient implementation - just inherit it from `saichallenger.common.sai_client.sai_client.SaiClient` and implement it's abstract methods.
+After that register it at `SaiClient.spawn`.
+If you have to use your own SaiClient config - see section below

 ## Test run flow